(This article may or may not contain affiliate links. What does that mean?)

 Play Schedule Tetris

 Closing times vary greatly for the sights around the National Mall.
 Plan to hit museums early in the day, since most of them close by late afternoon.
 Many monuments are open 24 hours, which makes them a great stop after the museums close (or first thing in the morning if you have early risers).
-If you truly want to maximize your time, watch for extended hours offered at various attractions.
-In peak tourist season, museums will stagger their hours so that a different location stays open late each night.
+These Washington D.C. monuments are open at night!

 Plan to see monuments before the museums open or after they close each night.
 Our evening visits had the added bonus of spectacular sunsets.
 Photo by Paul Nicholson.